anu-sin-theta/Intercom/README.md

 4. Add recognized faces to the "recognized" directory and encode them using the Face Recognition Library.
 5. Configure email settings for sending notifications.

+## Required Libraries

+Before you begin using the Intercom System, make sure you have the following libraries installed:

+- [face_recognition](https://github.com/ageitgey/face_recognition): A popular library for face recognition.
+- [OpenCV](https://opencv.org/): An open-source computer vision and machine learning software library.
+- [smtplib](https://docs.python.org/3/library/smtplib.html): A Python library for sending email.
+- [firebase-admin](https://firebase.google.com/docs/admin/setup): The Firebase Admin SDK for accessing Firebase services.

+You can install these libraries using `pip` to ensure the system works correctly.

+pip install face_recognition

+pip install opencv-python

+pip install smtplib

+pip install firebase-admin

 ## Usage

 To use the Intercom System: